 Career Options for High Demand Careers with Short-Term Training

-The average job growth rate for all careers is expected to be 7% from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).
-The following careers all have much faster than average job growth - from 18% all the way to 105% - and represent some of the most in-demand jobs in their respective industries.
+The average job growth rate for all careers is expected to be 5% from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The following careers all have faster than average job growth - from 7% all the way to 63% - and represent some of the most in-demand jobs in their respective industries.
 All of these career options involve on-the-job training or less than two years of postsecondary studies.

 Source: *U.S. Bureau of Labor Statistics

 Career Information for High Demand Careers with Short-Term Training

 Solar Photovoltaic Installers

 With the BLS forecasting 63% growth from 2018 to 2028, solar photovoltaic installers are expected to see the highest job growth rate out of all occupations.
 While it's an option for these construction professionals to pursue training for a postsecondary certificate, they are only required to have a high school diploma and on-the-job training.
 Some apprenticeship options are also available.
 These installers attach solar panels to roofs and other structures and ensure that they are set up properly to provide solar-powered energy.